I know of many travel writers that go on a trip without an

 tourist attractions.

-It was a memorable trip, and we were able to get out of the rainy Seattle winter for a couple weeks.
-We got to see all the things needed for the articles, plus a few things we wanted to do just for fun.
+It was a memorable trip, and we were able to get out of the rainy Seattle winter for a couple of weeks.
+We saw all the attractions needed for the articles, plus a few things we wanted to do just for fun.

 I delivered a handful of articles which pleased the CVBs

 and our hosts.
-And I’ve been invited back to Arizona twice since then
+And I’ve been invited back to Arizona twice more since then

 If you have an assignment, or especially when